Up to 60% off sofas & mattresses — limited‑time deals.

 Sizing: The “Feet Down, Back Supported” Rule

-Ignore marketing age labels and use body cues.
-A good fit lets the child sit with feet supported (floor or footstool), knees comfortably bent, and a backrest that actually contacts their back.
-If the seat is too deep, kids slide forward and slouch; if it’s too high, legs dangle and they perch on the edge.
+Ignore marketing age labels and use body cues instead.
+A good fit lets the child sit with feet supported on the floor or a footstool, knees comfortably bent, and the backrest actually touching the back.
+If the seat is too deep, kids slide forward and slouch.
+If it is too high, they perch on the edge and their legs dangle.
+Overall sofa dimensions and loveseat sizing help here too.

-If the sofa is also for reading and occasional naps, choose a supportive seat plus a separate soft throw/blanket rather than buying an ultra-plush seat that collapses quickly.
+If the sofa is also meant for reading and the occasional nap, a supportive seat plus a separate throw usually works better than an ultra-plush cushion that collapses early.
+That is the same tradeoff we look at in comfort testing and in everyday-use sofa guides.

 Choose the Type Based on How the Room Is Used